ruuda/hoff/doc/installing.md

 This will produce a deb package that you can copy to your server and install.

+NOTE: Although this approach still works, a new approach (building a self-contained squashfs image) is under development.

 ## Installing the package

 On the server, install the package: